digipres/workbench/src/formats/index.md

 )}
 </table>

-You can find more information about the data sources on the [About the Registries](./about) page.

 But to make this set of different datasets really useful, we need to find ways to combine them.
 One of the most useful ways has been to simply compare registries based on the file extensions found in their format records.

 ```js